Deployment (container)

 ...

-To access more detailed logs, navigate to the folder that was mounted to /local/logs directory (see start container command).
+For more detailed logs, navigate to the host folder mounted to /local/logs.

 systemctl stop eldoc